 Q: Does a NOUN student do matriculation?

 A: At NOUN, matriculation usually happens about a week after orientation.
-Orientation takes place at all the study centres across the country at the same time.
-After that, new students take the matriculation oath, and just like that, they officially become NOUN students.
+Orientation takes place in all the study centres across the country at the same time.
+Thereafter, new students take the matriculation oath, and just like that, they officially become NOUN students.